-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549

-Amendment No. 2 to FORM S-1

-REGISTRATION STATEMENT UNDER

-THE SECURITIES ACT OF 1933

-(Exact name of Registrant as specified in its charter) Delaware 47-1197305 (Primary Standard Industrial Classification Code (State or other jurisdiction of incorporation or (I.R.S.
-Employer Identification organization) Number) Number) 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) Mark "Mac" A. McFarland, Chief Executive Officer Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019

-(888) 211-6011 (Name, address, including zip code, and telephone number, including area code, of agent for service)
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 Amendment No. 1 to FORM S-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 Talen Energy Corporation (Exact name of Registrant as specified in its charter) 47-1197305 4911 Delaware (Primary Standard Industrial Classification Code (State or other jurisdiction of incorporation or (I.R.S.
+Employer Identification organization) Number) 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) Mark "Mac" A. McFarland, Chief Executive Officer Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copies to: Matthew R. Pacey, P.C.
+John C. Wander Michael W. Rigdon, P.C.
+Rebekah D. Reneau Anthony L. Sanderson Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011 Kirkland & Ellis LLP 609 Main Street Houston, TX 77002 (713) 836-3600 Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement is declared effective.

-Copies to:

-Matthew R. Pacey, P.C.
-Michael W. Rigdon, P.C.
-Anthony L. Sanderson Kirkland & Ellis LLP 609 Main Street Houston, TX 77002 (713) 836-3600 John C. Wander Rebekah D. Reneau Talen Energy Corporation 2929 Allen Pkwy, Suite 2200 Houston, TX 77019 (888) 211-6011

 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$ If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$
+Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised